TeamWisp/WispForMaya/README.md

       The remote command is the command that run once the *Remote Windows Debugger* is launched.
       Set this to the location of `maya.exe`.
 The location of the executable depends on your installation settings, but by default it is located here: `C:\Program Files\Autodesk\Maya2018\bin\maya.exe`.

-      I installed Autodesk Maya on the `D` drive, so I had to change the path a little bit.

    2. **Attach**
       If you were to launch the *Remote Windows Debugger* right now, a new instance of Maya will be launched.
 This is not something you want when debugging an application, so change this setting to `Yes`.